Hormonal implants and intrauterine devices (IUDs) are both safe and dependable methods of birth control.

 The nurse or doctor will use a special tool to put the IUD through the opening in your cervix and into your uterus.
 It usually takes just few minutes.
 You may have cramps, but only for a minute or two.
 The IUD has strings attached that your provider can use to remove it later.

 To insert an implant into your arm, your provider will first inject medicine that numbs the spot where it will go.
-Then she uses a special device to place the implant under your skin.
+Then they use a special device to place the implant under your skin.
 It only takes a few minutes, and no stitches are needed.
-She can also tell you how to care for the skin in that area in the days after you get the implant.
+They can also tell you how to care for the skin in that area in the days after you get the implant.

 Usually, you can’t see the implant under your skin, but you’ll be able to feel it with your fingers.
-The spot may be sore for a few days.
+The spot may be sore for a few days, and bruising may occur.

 After you get a hormonal IUD, your cramps may hurt less and your period may be lighter.
 Side effects like irregular periods and spotting between periods can happen but usually go away in 3 to 6 months.
 Copper IUDs can cause heavy bleeding, cramps, and bleeding between periods.